oskarwiskman/wow-downranking/README.md

 ### Update log

+### 2019-10-08
+* Druid talent Nature's Graces added.
+Will apply an average cast time reduction to spells based on the spell's crit chance.
+As an example: If you have 30% base crit, and 5 points in Improved Regrowth, landing Regrowth at a total of 80% chance to land critically, Regrowth will have it's cast time reduced by 0.8 * 0.5 = 0.4 seconds.

 ### 2019-08-19
 * Druid talent Moonglow now increments by the correct 3% per rank, instead of 1%.
 * Calculation now applies any extra Healing Power from talents to the base healing amount, instead of the effective amount.